CPPM Procedure Chapter N: Vendor Complaints

 Formal complaints can be submitted using the prescribed Vendor Complaint Review Process Form.

-After a complaint has been received by the Office of the Comptroller General, ministries are responsible for providing the Office of the Comptroller General with information relevant to the complaint.
+After a complaint has been received by the Office of the Comptroller General, ministries are responsible for providing the Office of the Comptroller General with all information relevant to the complaint.

 Ministries are accountable for implementing any improvements to Procurement processes identified by the Comptroller General following a review of any formal complaint received.